simonperneel/simonperneel/README.md

 Welcome, take a seat! 👋🪑

-- 👀 I’m interested in Machine Learning, Cloud Computing, Data visualisation.
+- I’m interested in Machine Learning, Cloud Computing, Data Visualisation.
-- 🌱 I’m currently learning on how to work with Amazon AWS 🤔
+-  I’m currently learning on how to work with Amazon AWS 🤔
-- 📫 How to reach me: Mail, Github, LinkedIn, carrier pigeon, ...
+-  How to reach me: Mail, Github, LinkedIn, carrier pigeon, ...

 <!---
 simonperneel/simonperneel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.